-The Veterans Administration offers educational assistance to veterans with at least 181 days continuous active duty, any part of which occured after January 31, 1955, but before January 1, 1977, and who were dis-
+The Veterans Administration offers educational assistance to veterans with at least 181 days continuous active duty, any part of which occurred after January 31, 1955, but before January 1, 1977, and who were discharged under conditions other than dishonorable.
+Each veteran has eligibility for 10 years after release from active duty but no later than December 31, 1989.